MakeSchool-Tutorials/Game-Of-Life-CocosStudio-Cpp/P0-Whats-GOL/content.md

 TL;DR
 =====

 There is a grid of cells.
 A cell is either alive or dead.
 If a cell has less than two live neighbors, it dies.
 If it has more than three neighbors, it dies.
 If a live cell has exactly two or three neighbors, it stays alive and if a dead cell has exactly three neighbors, it comes to life.

 Try placing a few live cells and then hitting the next button to run one round.
 The Wikipedia article has some great examples of common patterns that produce cool effects.
 Press the animate button to continuously run the game.
 Play around with it a little and come back when you're ready.

-We'll wait :)
+You can check it out [here](https://jsfiddle.net/makeschool_dion/zose7rv3/embedded/result/).

 <!--
  Original source code written by Ron de Jong, 20 Oct.
 2011 at http://www.codeproject.com/Articles/271154/HTML5-Game-of-Multi-Life.